How to Get a Family Member Out of a Cult

 It's only our guess that they need help.
 We have to accept the fact that they may actually no longer want to be close with the rest of the family anymore.

-If there's a sign of some kind that they want help, the next step is to find out how much help they want or need.
+If there's any sign that they want help, the next step is to find out how much help they want or need.
 It may be possible that their life is threatened by the cult in some way, and they may be afraid to make changes.

-Communication with a Suppressive Person
+Blocking Communication with a Suppressive Person

-Then he died without saying goodbye to his daughter.
+Then he died–without saying goodbye to his daughter.

 He left this world with deep emotional stress over having lost his only daughter to a cult that refused to allow any communication with him at that time.

 I, too, never could get my sister on the phone when I tried to call her.
-I left messages.
-But she never called back.
+I left messages, but she never called back.

 A few years later, after another long period of non-communication, I called to inform her that our Aunt had a heart attack.
 Of course I got her on the phone and she came to be with us for a very brief visit.